I was standing at the front of a queue in a packed art shop in London.

 Copal – this is a natural resin, used in making varnishes and painting mediums.

-Couch – a thin layer of medium or oil that you can paint thin glazes into, while the medium is still wet.
+Couche – a thin layer of medium or oil that you can paint thin glazes into whilst the medium is still wet, commonly called ‘laying down a couche’

 Craquelure – (Pronounced: krak-loo r) this is the term used to describe the tiny cracks and fine lines covering the surface of old oil paintings.
 They are caused by the shrinking and movement of the ground and the oil paint surface.